triggermesh/docs/docs/sources/awsdynamodb.md

 ### DynamoDB Table and Stream

-If you don't already have an AWS DynamoDB Table, create one by following the instructions at [Getting Started with DynamoDB][ddb-gettingstarted].
-In order for change notifications to be consumed by the TriggerMesh AWS DynamoDB event source, it is mandatory to enable a [Stream][ddb-streams] on the DynamoDB Table.
+If you don't already have an Amazon DynamoDB Table, create one by following the instructions at [Getting Started with DynamoDB][ddb-gettingstarted].
+In order for change notifications to be consumed by the TriggerMesh Amazon DynamoDB event source, it is mandatory to enable a [Stream][ddb-streams] on the DynamoDB Table.
 To do so, follow the instructions at [Enabling a Stream][ddb-stream-enable].
 You are free to select the _View type_ that is the most suitable for your own usage of the event source.